atdi/gboot/README.md

 Current version it is 0.1.2 and is coming with examples and few useful starters.

-Until a full documentation will be available you can have a look in the examples projects.
+For more details please have a look over documentation: https://github.com/atdi/gboot/wiki/Documentation

 ## Code Status